-QUALIFYING EXAM
+PROPOSAL EXAM

-The qualifying exam will involve completion of a detailed written PhD research proposal and an oral presentation to defend the written research plan.
-Other than the exam format used by the Biology Department, the exam will be subject to all other requirements of the College of Graduate and Postdoctoral Studies (CGPS).
-According to CGPS:

-"The purpose of the Qualifying Examination is to satisfy the academic unit the student has the potential to obtain sufficient knowledge of the chosen general field of study to proceed toward candidacy for the PhD degree." - 5.3.1.2
+The proposal exam will involve completion of a detailed written PhD research proposal and an oral presentation to defend the written research plan.
+The purpose of the Proposal Examination is to satisfy the committee that the student has the potential to obtain sufficient knowledge of the chosen general field of study to proceed toward candidacy for the PhD degree.